PixarAnimationStudios/OpenSubdiv/documentation/subdivision_surfaces.rst

-However, while they do provide a reliable smooth limit surface definition, bi-cubic patch surfaces are limited to 2-dimensional topologies, which only describes a very small fraction of real-world shapes.
+However, while they do provide a reliable smooth limit surface definition, bi-cubic patch surfaces are limited to 2-dimensional topologies, which only describe a very small fraction of real-world shapes.
 This fundamental parametric limitation requires authoring tools to implement at least the following functionalities: